interscript/iso-15924/README.md

 # iso-15924

 [ISO 15924](https://unicode.org/iso15924/) codes in machine-readable form.

-## Updates
 Automatically, it's synced up with RA using GHA and releases a new version.

 ## Installation